MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ### Known limitations

-Windows Store packages run in an application sandbox that virtualizes access to some filesystem and registry locations.
+By default, Windows Store packages run in an application sandbox that virtualizes access to some filesystem and registry locations.
+Changes to virtualized file and registry locations do not persist outside of the application sandbox.

-- All registry changes under HKEY_CURRENT_USER are copied on write to a private, per-user, per-app location.
-Therefore, those values are not available to other applications.
-- Any system-level configuration settings stored in `$PSHOME` cannot be modified.
+This sandbox all blocks any changes to the application's root folder.
+Any system-level configuration settings stored in `$PSHOME` cannot be modified.
 This includes the WSMAN configuration.
 This prevents remote sessions from connecting to Store-based installs of PowerShell.
 User-level configurations and SSH remoting are supported.

+The following commands need write to `$PSHOME`.
+These commands are not supported in a Microsoft Store instance of PowerShell.

+- `Register-PSSessionConfiguration`
+- `Update-Help -Scope AllUsers`
+- `Enable-ExperimentalFeature -Scope AllUsers`
+- `Set-ExecutionPolicy -Scope LocalMachine`

 For more information, see
 [Understanding how packaged desktop apps run on Windows](/windows/msix/desktop/desktop-to-uwp-behind-the-scenes).

+### Changes for PowerShell 7.2

+Beginning in PowerShell 7.2, the PowerShell package is now exempt from file and registry virtualization.
+Changes to virtualized file and registry locations now persist outside of the application sandbox.
+However, changes to the application's root folder are still blocked.

+> [!IMPORTANT]
+> You must be running on Windows build 1903 or higher for this exemption to work.

 ## Installing a preview version